-Visited by Queen Elizabeth I and King Henry VII, Cawdry Castle has a long history that dates way back to the 16th Century.
+Visited by Queen Elizabeth I and King Henry VII, Cawdray Castle has a long history that dates way back to the 16th Century.

-Nestled within the countryside of West Sussex, Cawdry Castle is a gem to see when exploring the South Downs National Park.
+Nestled within the countryside of West Sussex, Cawdray Castle is a gem to see when exploring the South Downs National Park.